rioil/covid19-1/.github/CONTRIBUTING_EN.md

 Contributors, thank you for participating in this project!

+We're core-team of Shiga prefecture COVID-19 task-force website project.
-I'm Seki, the development manager.
-If you have any questions, feel free to ask me on Slack etc.
+If you have any questions, feel free to ask me on any way.

+To contact us, check one of contributors's GitHub profile and find contact address.
+You can tell core-team member from other contributors by checking that person does(has permisson to) merge changes to `master` or `development` branch.
+Only core-team member can do so.

 This page shows how you can contribute to the development of this site.